prt-prt/vl-project-template/README.md

 #### 2. Configure the GitHub workflow

-Edit `.github/workflows/release.yml` and update the environment variables at the top:
+Edit `.github/workflows/release.yml` (and `.github/workflows/cache-vvvv.yml` if you want the cache workflow to match) and update the environment variables at the top:

 ```yaml
 env: